01 of 19

 White clover, "Dark Dancer," is a wonder fall container garden plant.
 The colors are fantastic and it's hardy to -30°F!
 The leaves are small and the plant is compact and dense so it can really tie a container garden together.
 The pink of the aster really brings out the deep purply-pink of the white clover.Continue to 15 of 19 below.

 This large terra cotta pot is stuffed to the brim with fall plants: large leafed lamb's ear, sweet potato vine, sedum, flowering kale and a small ornamental grass.Continue to 16 of 19 below.

 This fall container garden has a great look.
 The dark coral bells (heuchera hybrid, 'Dolce Mocha Mint'), with the rich looking and textured ornamental grass ('Toffee Twist' carex flagelifera) and some mums for color, make this container garden a classic for fall.Continue to 17 of 19 below.

 Birch Bark Covered Nursery Pot with Mums and Wirevine

 This birch bark covered nursery container takes about 10 minutes to make, if you have access to the bark.
 All you have to do is cut the bark to fit a large nursery container and attach it to the pot with twine.
 For a finished edge, just tuck the bark under the rim of the nursery pot.
 Using a plant that drapes over the side, in this case wirevine, also pulls the look of the pot together.Continue to 18 of 19 below.

 18 of 19

-I love the look of hot peppers and they thrive in container gardens.
-I wait until they turn red and then cut them and hang them up to dry.
-Some I'll keep for decoration and some I'll grind up to use for cooking.Continue to 19 of 19 below.
+We love the playful look of hot peppers and they thrive in container gardens.
+Wait until they turn red and then cut them and hang them up to dry.
+Keep some for decoration and grind up the others to use for cooking.Continue to 19 of 19 below.

 19 of 19